Prehistoricman/Xbox_SMC/README.md

 See [the Xyclops directory and README](/Xyclops)

 # Dumps
-The .bin file for each dump has the bytes swapped for correct loading into IDA.
+The .bin file for each PIC dump has the bytes swapped for correct loading into IDA.
 So the first word of PIC memory is byte_0 + byte_1 << 8.

 The .idb IDA databases have info about variable and some observations on the database notepad.